Nude swimming: South Africa

 From 1873, the East London, Eastern Cape town council promulgated measures to control swimming hours, apparel and especially separate swimming areas for men and women.
 These regulations were too conservative and constraining for the taste of the residents of this coastal town and for several decades they were the subject of legal battles, or were simply ignored.
 The dispute was finally settled in 1906 when mixed bathing was permitted with the proviso that both men and women should wear suitable swimming costumes.

 United States

 Benjamin Franklin and John Quincy Adams were known to skinny dip.

+In 1850, Grand Rapids, Michigan addressed the issue of both men and women swimming nude in the Grand River by passing an ordinance allowing the activity only at night, between 8 pm and 5 am.

 20th century

 Since the early 20th century, the naturist movement has developed in western countries, seeking a return to non-sexual nudity when swimming and during other appropriate activities.

 Canada

 In the late 19th to early 20th century, using tax revenue to provide public bathing facilities for working-class men was not politically popular in London, Ontario, while private establishments served the middle and upper classes.
 These included swimming at the YMCA, which required membership or payment of fees.
 However, the problem of men being publicly naked while swimming and bathing in open water was recognized.
 Efforts to regulate nude swimming with laws against doing so during daylight hours did not prevent increases in incidents in the 1860s through the 1880s by laborers and boys.

-In the 19th century, boys and working class men in Toronto swimming nude in the Humber and Don Rivers was allowed in secluded swimming holes, while officially prohibited elsewhere.
-Skinny-dipping was seen by many as an innocent activity for young males, as long it did not intrude upon the sensibilities of females.
+In the 19th century, boys and working-class men in Toronto swimming nude in the Humber and Don Rivers was allowed in secluded swimming holes, while officially prohibited elsewhere.
+Skinny-dipping was seen by many as an innocent activity for young males, as long as it did not intrude upon the sensibilities of females.
 In the 20th century, urban growth had encroached upon this isolation, and also created the problem of water pollution.
 The development of beaches in the Sunnyside district on the Lake Ontario waterfront marked the end of nude outdoor swimming.

-As in the United States, men swam nude at the YMCAs until they became coed.
+As in the United States, men swam nude at YMCAs until they became coed.